Noncancerous Bone Tumors

 To diagnose osteoblastomas, doctors take x-rays and do other imaging tests such as computed tomography (CT) and magnetic resonance imaging (MRI).
 To confirm the diagnosis of osteoblastoma, doctors remove a tissue sample for examination under a microscope (biopsy).

 Treatment of osteoblastomas requires surgery.
-Often the tumors are removed and then bone grafting (transplantation of bone tissue from one bone to another) to fill in the defect is done.
-Sometimes the tumors return after surgery.
+Often the tumors are removed and then bone grafting (transplantation of bone tissue from one bone to another) is done to fill in the defect.
+Sometimes the tumors return after surgery but do not spread (metastasize) to other parts of the body.

 Osteochondromas (osteocartilaginous exostoses), the most common type of noncancerous bone tumors, usually develop in people aged 10 to 20 years.
 These tumors are growths on the surface of a bone, which stick out as hard lumps.
 A person may have one or several tumors.
 The tendency to develop several tumors can run in families.